-Oliva Colman has had a brilliant year, winning an Oscar for Best Actress for her role in The Favourite, just weeks after winning her fourth BAFTA.
+Oliva Colman has won an Oscar for Best Actress for her role in The Favourite and has four BAFTA awards.

 Here she talks about her life and golden career.